survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 }
 ```

 Webpack can pick the right code based on the `DefinePlugin` declaration and this code.
-It is good to note that you will have to use CommonJS module definition style here: ES6 `import`s don’t allow dynamic behavior like this by design.
+It is good to note that you will have to use CommonJS module definition style here: ES6 `import`s don't allow dynamic behavior like this by design.

 T> A related technique, **aliasing**, is discussed in the *Consuming Packages* chapter.
 You could alias to development or production particular file depending on the environment.
 The problem is that it will tie your setup to webpack in a tighter way than the solution above.

 ## Webpack Optimization Plugins

 Webpack includes a collection of optimization related plugins.
-I’ve listed the most important ones below:
+I've listed the most important ones below:

 * [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin) allows you to push the problem of generating compressed files to webpack to potentially save processing time on the server.
 * `webpack.optimize.UglifyJsPlugin` allows you to minify output using different heuristics.
 Certain of them break code unless you are careful.